The Huddersfield Narrow Canal scales the Pennines and its summit is the highest stretch of canal in Britain.

 The Huddersfield Narrow Canal also boasts the impressive Standedge Tunnel, the longest, deepest and highest canal tunnel in the country.
-At three and a half miles long, it is not for the faint-hearted and takes around three hours to get through.
+At three and a quarter miles long, it is not for the faint-hearted and takes around three hours to get through.
 Walkers can follow the route once taken by boat horses over Marsden Moor Estate, an expanse of wild moorland inhabited by wildlife including golden plover, grouse, curlew and twite.

 The canal's rebirth, against all the odds, is the outstanding success of the canal restoration movement.
 After being derelict for 50 years, it reopened to boats in 2001, thanks to the efforts of the local community and the Huddersfield Canal Society.

-If you would like to experience the thrill of taking your boat through Standedge Tunnel you will need to book in advance.
-For more information please see our Standedge Customer Guidelines.
+To experience the thrill of taking your boat through Standedge Tunnel you need to book in advance.
+For more information see our Standedge boating page.

 Direct routes from Manchester and the north-west to the waterways of East Yorkshire were proposed in the mid 18th century, but it was not until 1794 that Acts were passed for both the Huddersfield Narrow Canal and the Rochdale Canal as alternative trans-Pennine routes to the Leeds & Liverpool Canal.